 - By Phone: Call the Citizen Review Board at (702) 455-6322.
 They can give you instructions on how to fill out a complaint.

-Note that misconduct reports must be filed within one (1) year of the incident.
-But the time is tolled if there is an ongoing criminal investigation related to the matter.
-It is often best to wait until after all criminal and civil cases have been resolved so the victim does not reveal any potentially self-incriminating information.
-An attorney can help determine when a victim should file a report.
+Note that misconduct reports must be filed within one (1) year of the incident, but the time is tolled if there is an ongoing criminal investigation related to the matter.
+It is often best to wait until after all criminal and civil cases have been resolved so you do not reveal any potentially self-incriminating information.
+An attorney can help determine when you should file a report.

-Depending on the case, an attorney may suggest that a victim sends copies of the misconduct complaint to the local ACLU and NAACP chapters.
+Depending on the case, an attorney may suggest that you send copies of the misconduct complaint to the local ACLU and NAACP chapters.
 They may decide to use the case to bring attention to issues of police misconduct.

 Legal References